tihsrrah/CertMailer/README.md

 ## Notes

 -   Works with any template as long as resolution stays same.
+-   Black underline bar is needed to recognise where the name goes.
 -   Gmail password not saved.
 -   Recommended: use a separate Gmail account for sending.